The-Drobe/The-Drobe/README.md

 ![HomeLabDash](img/HomeLabDash.png)
 <div align="center">
 I host my services on a Proxmox cluster consisting of two servers and a Raspberry Pi3.
-These services are then hosted on a mix or virtual machines, Linux containers and Docker containers
+These services are then hosted on a mix of virtual machines, Linux containers and Docker containers
 </div>